Data protection notice for the Mainz Three Bridges Run

 The following data is collected during the registration process:

 Registration establishes a contractual relationship with the controller.
 The data collected is necessary for the fulfillment of this contract.
-The collection of this data may be required by law (e.g., tax regulations), result from contractual provisions (e.g., information about the contractual partner), or be necessary for the proper execution of the contract (e.g., gender for classification into starter classes). - Duration of storage
+The collection of this data may be required by law (e.g., tax regulations), result from contractual provisions (e.g., information about the contractual partner), or be necessary for the proper performance of the contract (e.g., year of birth and gender for classification into age or starting groups). - Duration of storage

-The data will be deleted as soon as it is no longer necessary for the purpose for which it was collected.
-This is the case for data collected during the registration process for the fulfillment of a contract or for the implementation of pre-contractual measures when the data is no longer necessary for the execution of the contract.
-Even after conclusion of the contract, it may still be necessary to store the contractual partner's personal data in order to comply with contractual or legal obligations. - Right to object and right to erasure
+This applies to data collected during the registration process for the fulfillment of a contract or for the implementation of pre-contractual measures once the data is no longer necessary for the execution of the contract.
+Even after the contract has been concluded, there may still be a need to store the contractual partner’s personal data in order to comply with contractual or legal obligations. - Right to Object and Right to Erasure

-As a participant, you have the option of canceling your registration at any time.
-You can have the data stored about you changed at any time.
-If the data is necessary for the fulfillment of a contract or for the implementation of pre-contractual measures, premature deletion of the data is only possible if there are no contractual or legal obligations preventing deletion.
+As a participant, you have the option to cancel your registration at any time.
+You may have the data stored about you modified at any time.
+If the data is necessary for the performance of a contract or for the implementation of pre-contractual measures, early deletion of the data is only possible to the extent that no contractual or legal obligations preclude such deletion.

 V. COLLECTION AND PUBLICATION OF TIME DATA

-At the Mainz Three Bridges Run, times are recorded at the finish line and electronically assigned to the participant crossing the line via a transponder.
-This data set is used to determine the race time for the participants and to compile results lists.
-This data is published on the internet during and after the event. (see also point IV.
-No. 1) - Legal basis for data processing in connection with the publication of time data
+During the Three Bridges Run, times are recorded at various points (start and finish) and electronically assigned to the participating runner via a transponder.
+From this data set, split times are calculated for the participants, and results lists are generated.
+This data is published online during and after the event (see also Section IV, No. 1).
+A list of registered participants is published during the registration phase. - Legal basis for data processing in connection with the publication of timing data

-The processing of time data and the resulting lists of results serves to fulfill the contractually owed service.
-The publication of the data serves the purpose of comparing the participants with each other, as is typical in competitions. - Duration of storage
+The processing of timing data and the resulting lists of results serves to fulfill the contractually agreed service.
+The publication of the data serves the purpose of comparing participants with one another, as is typical in competitions. - Duration of storage

-This data will be deleted at the request of the participant. - Right to object and right to erasure
+This data will be deleted at the participant’s request. - Right to object and request deletion

 VI.
 PAYMENT EXECUTION

-The purpose of data transmission is, in particular, identity verification, payment administration, and fraud prevention.
-The controller will transmit personal data to the payment service provider in particular if there is a legitimate interest in the transmission.
+The transmission of data is intended in particular for identity verification, payment administration, and fraud prevention.
+The data controller will transmit personal data to the payment service provider in particular when there is a legitimate interest in the transmission.
 For other personal data processed by the payment service providers, the respective privacy policy of the service provider applies. - Duration of storage

-Information about a completed payment will be deleted after the regular limitation period of 3 years after the end of the event.
-For further personal data processed by the payment service providers, the respective privacy policy of the service provider applies. - Right to object and right to erasure No data for
+Information regarding a completed payment will be deleted after the regular statute of limitations of three years following the end of the event has expired.
+For other personal data processed by the payment service providers, the respective privacy policy of the service provider applies. - Right to object and right to erasure No data for

-which there is a right to object is stored by the responsible body.
+which a right to object exists is stored by the controller.
 For other personal data processed by payment service providers, the respective privacy policy of the service provider applies.

 VII.
 RIGHTS OF THE DATA SUBJECT

-You can request confirmation from the controller as to whether personal data concerning you is being processed by us.
-If such processing is taking place, you can request the following information from the controller:
+You may request confirmation from the controller as to whether personal data concerning you is being processed by us.
+If such processing is taking place, you may request the following information from the controller:

 (1) the purposes for which the personal data is being processed;

-(2) the categories of personal data that are being processed;
+(2) the categories of personal data being processed;

 (3) the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed;

-(4) the planned duration of storage of the personal data concerning you or, if specific information on this is not possible, criteria for determining the storage period;
+(4) the planned duration of storage of the personal data concerning you or, if specific details are not available, the criteria for determining the storage period;

-(5) the existence of a right to rectification or erasure of personal data concerning you, a right to restriction of processing by the controller or a right to object to such processing;
+(5) the existence of a right to rectification or erasure of the personal data concerning you, a right to restriction of processing by the controller, or a right to object to such processing;

 (6) the existence of a right to lodge a complaint with a supervisory authority;

-(7) any available information on the source of the data if the personal data are not collected from the data subject;
+(7) all available information regarding the origin of the data, if the personal data is not collected from the data subject;

-You have the right to request information about whether personal data concerning you is being transferred to a third country or to an international organization.
-In this context, you may request to be informed about the appropriate safeguards pursuant to Art.
-46 GDPR in connection with the transfer. - Right to rectification
+You have the right to request information regarding whether the personal data concerning you is transferred to a third country or to an international organization.
+In this context, you may request to be informed of the appropriate safeguards pursuant to Art.
+46 GDPR in connection with the transfer. - Right to Rectification

-(1) if you dispute the accuracy of the personal data concerning you for a period enabling the controller to verify the accuracy of the personal data;
+(1) if you contest the accuracy of the personal data concerning you for a period enabling the controller to verify the accuracy of the personal data;

-(3) the controller no longer needs the personal data for the purposes of the processing, but you need it for the establishment, exercise, or defense of legal claims; or
+(3) the controller no longer needs the personal data for the purposes of the processing, but you require it for the establishment, exercise, or defense of legal claims; or

-If the processing of personal data concerning you has been restricted, such data may, with the exception of storage, only be processed with your consent or for the establishment, exercise, or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.
-If the restriction of processing has been restricted in accordance with the above conditions, you will be informed by the controller before the restriction is lifted. - Right to erasure
+If the processing of your personal data has been restricted, such data—apart from its storage—may only be processed with your consent or for the establishment, exercise, or defense of legal claims, or to protect the rights of another natural or legal person, or for reasons of a substantial public interest of the Union or a Member State.
+If processing has been restricted in accordance with the above conditions, you will be informed by the controller before the restriction is lifted. - Right to Erasure

-You may request that the controller erase personal data concerning you without undue delay, and the controller is obliged to erase such data without undue delay if one of the following reasons applies:
+You may request that the controller erase your personal data without undue delay, and the controller is obligated to erase such data without undue delay if any of the following grounds apply:

-(1) The personal data concerning you is no longer necessary for the purposes for which it was collected or otherwise processed.
+(1) the personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed;

-(4) The personal data concerning you has been processed unlawfully.
+(4) the personal data concerning you has been unlawfully processed;

-(5) The erasure of the personal data concerning you is necessary to comply with a legal obligation under Union or Member State law to which the controller is subject.
+(5) the erasure of the personal data concerning you is necessary to comply with a legal obligation under Union law or the law of the Member States to which the controller is subject;

 c) Exceptions